mzabani/Fos/README.md

 Error handling and logging
 --------------------------
 You can define a logger that is used internally when handling connections from the FastCgi Server and other operations.
 You just need to implement the Fos.Logging.IServerLogger interface and register your instance to your instance of FosSelfHost with the SetLogger method.
 Please note:
+- Your implementation of IServerLogger MUST NOT THROW ANY EXCEPTIONS.
+Your implementation will work side by side with the server itself, and if throws an exception it _WILL_ crash the server.
+If you are unsure, make sure do add a `try .. catch` in every method of your implementation.
 - If you have set a logger that implements IDisposable, it will be disposed when the server is disposed.
 - If the application throws an exception, Fos *will* display it to the visitor.
 If you don't want exceptions showing, add middleware that will handle exceptions first thing in your pipeline.

+You can also set a custom internal logger that ships with Fos.
+This logger logs access statistics, exceptions thrown by the application and serves a page that lists them in a nice/simple page.
+If this page doesn't suit you you're free to implement your own statistics logger, of course.
+This custom internal logger only ships for practical purposes.
+If you want to set it, look at the main example.

 Current state and warning
 -------------------------